aridjayarecipes/cutesrecipes.web.app/content/post/1773-how-to-make-award-winning-carrot-dilates.md

 1. Make ready 1/2 cup sugar

-With an instant overview of what&#39;s available, you will quickly find what you&#39;re looking for.
+With an instant overview of what's available, you will quickly find what you're looking for.
 The carrot (Daucus carota) is a nutrient-dense root rich in antioxidants, fiber, beta carotene, and other vitamins and minerals.
 Research suggests that carrots may improve vision, promote skin health, and.
-Yes, and growing carrots in containers is easier than growing them in the garden because they thrive on a steady supply of moisture—something that&#39;s hard to provide.
+Yes, and growing carrots in containers is easier than growing them in the garden because they thrive on a steady supply of moisture—something that's hard to provide.

 <!--inarticleads2-->